DrugPilot: LLM-based Parameterized Reasoning Agent for Drug Discovery: Abstract

-But despite the significant revolution, there remains a considerable gap between the potential of AI technologies and their practical application in drug discovery\cite{de2023transforming,tiwari2023artificial}.
-Drug discovery is a multi-stage and time-consuming process involving a series of complex tasks \cite{complex}, such as drug generation and optimization \cite{molopt}, target affinity prediction \cite{dta1}, and molecular property prediction \cite{cmk,mevon}.
-On the one hand, researchers in pharmaceuticals, biology, and other related fields often lack the technical expertise to operate the state-of-the-art (SOTA) deep learning models \cite{sadybekov2023computational,mak2019artificial}.
-Specifically, the models have strict requirements for the input format, and thus researchers need to spend considerable time on preprocessing real-world data and converting inconsistent data across different platforms \cite{niazi2023computer,chen2021applications}.
-The lack of knowledge in programming, computer hardware, and system operations significantly increases the cost for researchers to effectively utilize SOTA models, and in some cases, prevents their use altogether \cite{zhavoronkov2019deep,stokes2020deep}.
-Moreover, most existing platforms function as isolated tools without automated task planning and execution capabilities \cite{ren2025small}, whereas drug discovery typically involves multiple stages and demands seamless integration across tasks \cite{zhang2025artificial}.
+Although fine-tuning and reinforcement learning can effectively improve the task performance of LLMs, leveraging their reasoning capabilities for automated drug discovery and accurate prediction still faces significant challenges (Fig. \ref{fig:mov}a) \cite{de2023transforming,tiwari2023artificial}.
+The primary challenge is to offer convenient usage for non-computer science users.
+Drug discovery is a multi-stage, time-consuming process involving a series of complex tasks \cite{complex}, including drug generation and optimization \cite{molopt}, target affinity prediction \cite{dta1}, and molecular property prediction \cite{cmk,mevon} and so on.
+However, researchers in pharmacy, biology, and other related fields often lack the technical expertise to operate state-of-the-art (SOTA) deep learning models \cite{sadybekov2023computational,mak2019artificial}.
+These models have stringent input format requirements, and researchers need to spend a lot of time pre-processing real-world data and converting data formats between different platforms \cite{niazi2023computer,chen2021applications}.
+Lack of knowledge of programming, computer hardware, and system operation significantly increases the cost for researchers to use SOTA models effectively, and in some cases hinders their use completely \cite{zhavoronkov2019deep,stokes2020deep}.

-Recent studies have made progress in automating certain drug discovery tasks using large language models (LLMs) \cite{llmdd1,llmdd2,llmdd3}.
-For example, DrugAgent \cite{drugagent2} employs two agents as instructor and planner to establish an end-to-end machine learning pipeline from data acquisition to model evaluation, implying LLMs' potential in automating drug discovery processes.
-Another study, also named DrugAgent \cite{drugagent1}, integrates knowledge graphs with literature mining to build an intelligent agent system for drug repositioning.
-By harnessing the reasoning capabilities of LLMs, these systems have demonstrated their effectiveness in handling multi-source heterogeneous data.
-These findings suggest that LLMs can not only facilitate cross-domain communication but have the potential to automate drug discovery through intelligent execution \cite{Zheng2025}.